Probable-Futures/docs/ready-to-use-maps.md

 We built this npm package for developers who want to quickly and dynamically integrate the Probable Futures maps into their own web applications.

-This package offers ready to use react components used to render the probable futures maps based on a variety of props.
+This package offers ready-to-use react components used to render the probable futures maps based on a variety of props.

 Learn more about this package and find installation instruction in [the npm registry](https://www.npmjs.com/package/@probable-futures/probable-futures-maps).

 ## Use cases

-These ready to use maps can be used to:
+These ready-to-use maps can be used to:

 - Add clear and compelling visual maps of our changing climate to any website, article, story, or app
 - Show any place in the world, at any zoom level